youngjeffrey/unc-projects/README.md

 The program incorporates observables and observers, JFrame, and mouse listener.
 To see all the features of the program, run FramePuzzle.java, ImageAdjuster.java, and PixelInspector.java.

+_Artificial Intelligence Website_

+This is a website about Artificial intelligence in healthcare.
+It is for the final project for my Comp 380 (Computers and Society) class.
+It incorporates HTML and CSS.
+The website is currently in development; more content will be added and the backend will be implemented with PHP and MySQL.

 _Linked List_

 The Linked List was my own written implementation of the doubly linked list.
 It allows for nodes to be easily added and removed